How to support musicians during the coronavirus crisis

 Also, local musician Michelle Gaw, lead singer of the band Mimi Arden, has organized Virtual Shows CLE, which puts on regular livestreaming events by Cleveland musicians on Facebook.

 Merch: Buying merch is a great way to support your favorite musicians.
 Many acts sell CDs, LPs, t-shirts and other merchandise on their websites or social media pages.

 Support your favorite venues: Look Out Cleveland has published a list of many of the local venues that book live music.
 Most of those venues are losing money while they stay closed.
 Nose around their websites and consider purchasing gift certificates, merchandise or donating to their employee funds.

 Other ways to support artists and music-industry workers

 Below are some of the most effective ways that fans can contribute financially to artists and music-industry workers in need, ranked from having the most- to least-immediate impact . . .
 Read more.

-Loans for musicians
+Loans and other resources for musicians

 - Noteworthy Credit Union – Noteworthy is the arts community’s credit union, offering products specially designed to meet the unique professional and personal needs of artists and musicians.
 Their services range from competitive checking and savings accounts to low-interest credit cards, creative arts project loans, and their specialty, musical instrument loans.
 When artists join, they’re helping everyone in the arts community – including themselves.
 Information.